Tired of paying rent? How millennials are getting creative with housing

 In addition, their income didn’t stop while they traveled.
 Vaughan’s career as a freelance writer is location-independent and Dohmen works as an entrepreneur, so both of them were able to work from the road in the comfort of their 125-square-foot trailer.

-Even though they didn’t necessarily set out to save money during their year of RV living, the couple are happy to report they “came out ahead.”
-Unfortunately, that isn’t always the case.
+Even though they didn’t necessarily set out to save money during their year of RV living, the couple is happy to report they “came out ahead.”
+Unfortunately, that isn’t always the case, so it's important to consider your budget carefully before taking this plunge.

 When Elizabeth, 29, and Brennin Colegrove, 31, from Anacortes, Washington decided to live on a sailboat, they did so to try and save money.